dayanchm/Road-to-Web3/Readme.md

 Solidity is an object-oriented, high-level language for implementing smart contracts.
 Smart contracts are programs which govern the behaviour of accounts within the Ethereum state.

+ Solidity is statically typed, supports inheritance, libraries and complex user-defined types among other features.
  </a>